 Each village has a chief, or headman, who falls under the chief for that region.
 Although many Basotho live and work outside Lesotho, their attachment to their local village and culture remains strong.
 Most traditions and festivals relate to local village life and seasons of the year, based on the communities’ strong agricultural roots.

-Lesotho’s population has passed the two million mark for the first time, according to the preliminary results of the 2016 Population and Housing Census which took place from 10 to 24 April 2016 countrywide.
-The report revealed that population numbers have risen to 2 008 801, up from the 1 876 633 recorded at the time of the 2006 census, constituting a growth rate of 6.8 percent.
-During this ten-year period the population increased in all districts except for Mafeteng, Mohale’s Hoek and Quthing, to reach an average population density of 66 persons per square kilometre and 349.8 people per square kilometre of arable land.
+The results of the 2016 Population and Housing Census revealed that Lesotho’s total population had risen to 2 007 201.
+This is an increase of nearly 7 percent from the 1 876 633 recorded at the time of the 2006 census: a much faster growth rate than the 0.8 percent registered between the 1996 and 2006 censuses.
+The average population density registered 66 persons per square kilometre and 349.8 people per square kilometre of arable land.

 Lesotho has ten administrative districts, each with its own capital.
 The district towns have the same name as the district itself, with three exceptions: Leribe, where the capital is Hlotse; Berea, which has Teyateyaneng as its main town; and Quthing, where the capital is also known as Moyeni.
 Besides the district towns, there are two more gazetted towns in Lesotho; comprising Maputsoe in Leribe district and Semonkong in Maseru district.

 Most of the principal population centres have a nucleus of old colonial sandstone buildings housing government departments, post offices and banks.
 Modern houses and flats provide residential accommodation in the larger towns, while on the outskirts of rural villages typical Basotho dwellings comprise huts made of earth and stone with thatched or corrugated iron roofs.